Q & A

 Q: How much will I have to pay to use Student Legal Services ?

-A: Legal advice is 100% free of charge.
+A: Legal advice is free of charge for currently registered University of Iowa students.
 Representation comes with a nominal fee that varies depending on the services you require.
 These fees are one-time payments which are relatively small compared to the hourly costs of private attorneys, an you will only pay a fee if you ask us to represent you in court.
 Our current fee schedule can be found here.

 Q: Why can't I make an appointment over email?